 Caves have played a significant role in human history.
-In fact, archaeologists have unearthed cave art dating back 35,400 years.
-So, it’s no surprise that every year thousands of tourists embark on long treks to destinations beneath the Earth’s surface.
+In fact, archaeologists have unearthed cave art dating back to tens of thousands of years ago.
+So, it’s no surprise that tourists embark on long treks to bucket-list destinations beneath Earth’s surface every year.

 1. Reed Flute Cave, China

-For a unique mixture of natural beauty and modern light design, visit China’s Reed Flute Cave.
-A 790-foot limestone cavern, the site features water-carved stalactite and stalagmite structures, which are highlighted by an impressive light show.
-Some of the cavern walls also display writings that date back to the Tang Dynasty in 792 AD.
+For a unique blend of natural beauty and modern light design, visit China’s Reed Flute Cave.
+A 790-foot limestone cavern, the site features water-carved stalactite and stalagmite structures, which are highlighted by a colorful light show.

-Located around three miles from Downtown Guilin, Reed Flute cave was named for the forest of reeds that grows at its entrance, which kept it hidden for over a thousand years.
-In the 1940s, the marvel was rediscovered by Chinese refugees fleeing the Japanese invasion during World War II.
+Located around 3 miles from downtown Guilin, Reed Flute Cave was named for the forest of reeds that grows at its entrance, which kept it hidden for over a thousand years.
+In the 1940s, the marvel was rediscovered by refugees fleeing Japanese forces during World War II.

-Located in Brazil’s Bahia state, Poço Encantado is a breathtaking vacation destination that got its name from the mesmerizing blue light that reflects off the surface of its underwater pool.
-Measuring 320 feet deep and 160 feet wide, the pool is so transparent that the rocks and old tree trunks at the bottom are just as visible as if they were on the surface.
-Be sure to visit between April and September to see the reflections at their most majestic.
+Located in Brazil’s Bahia state, Poco Encantado — aka “the enchanted well” — is a beautiful vacation destination that got its name from the mesmerizing blue light that reflects off the surface of the water.
+Measuring over 120 feet deep, the pool is so transparent that the rocks and old tree trunks at the bottom are just as visible as if they were on the surface.
+Be sure to visit between April and mid-September to see the water at its most majestic.

-If swimming is your thing, don’t miss out on a trip to Grand Cenote in Mexico’s Riviera Maya.
-Meaning “sacred well” in Ancient Mayan, a cenote is a naturally forming sinkhole in the limestone that exposes the groundwater.
-As a result, the pool stays cool year round.
-Opt to spend hours lounging in blissful relaxation or embark on an underwater exploration with snorkels you can rent on site.
+If swimming is your thing, don’t miss out on a trip to the Gran Cenote in Mexico’s Riviera Maya.
+Meaning “sacred well,” a cenote is a naturally forming, water-filled sinkhole created by a collapsed cave ceiling.
+Opt to spend hours lounging in blissful relaxation or embark on an underwater exploration through snorkeling.

-Visitors can tour the mine for its historical value or enjoy unique underground adventures for the whole family.
+Visitors can tour the salt mine for its historical value or enjoy unique adventures for the whole family.